Best Publisher Rocket Free Alternative? 12 Great Freemium & Paid Options to Boost Your Sales

 Kindlepreneur has been a great source for people wanting to publish their books online.
-Their software can get pricey though, so if you’re trying to pinch a few pennies, there are a ton of Publisher Rocket alternatives on the market to choose from.
+Their software can get pricey, though, so if you’re trying to pinch a few pennies or can't afford Publisher Rocket just now, there are a ton of Publisher Rocket free alternative options on the market to choose from.

 Some of the SaaS programs below are extremely powerful, but can also charge a bundle.
 On the other other hand, some are free but only provide limited features.
 You — and your wallet — will have to decide which one is right for you.

-Additionally, you should also consider what features you really do need.
-Keyword research is an obvious need, but do you have other software that can handle that?
+Additionally, you should also consider which features you really do need.
+Your seed keyword research is an obvious need, but do you have other Kindle software that can handle that?
 If you have subscriptions to other keyword research tools, you can usually accomplish most of your goals through those platforms.

 In the end, there are two different paths here.
 Either you can pay for a suite of software services that can do everything, or piece together your own services from different platforms.
 It just depends on which approach is right for you.

-For those new to self-publishing or who just want to dip their toes into software to boost an already-existing portfolio, check out the below options.
+For those new to self-publishing or who just want to dip their toes into software to boost an already-existing portfolio, check out the below options for free tools.
 They might just provide the lift you need to take your business to the next level.